politics and the human voice

 Welcome, I’m Shayna Grajo

-A copywriter specializing in health and wellness content and holistic marketing for holistic providers.
-Through copywriting, web design, and coaching, I help providers like you feel as embodied in digital space as you do in your physical practice.
+A writer and content marketer in health and wellness, serving holistic providers and equity-minded brands.
+Through copywriting, web design, coaching and holistic marketing, I help providers like you feel as embodied in digital space as you do in your physical practice.

 ABOUT ME